-With the MG50 having proved beneficial to the artefacts in Case 3, Orford Museum raised funds over the past few years in order to purchase a further four MG50 dehumidifiers resulting in all five of the upright cases being monitored, protecting and conserving the collections in the museum.
+With the MG50 having proved beneficial to the artefacts in Case 3, Orford Museum raised funds to purchase a further four MG50 dehumidifiers, resulting in all five of the upright cases being monitored, protecting, and conserving the collections in the museum.
 The museum is now supplying dry air to protect artefacts including leather money bags, metal badges, coins and even a medieval metal cross bow.
-Like metal items, the condition and life of items such as paper, photographs and leather is significantly increased by preventing moisture damage such as mould and fungal growth.
+Like metal items, the condition and lifetime of items such as paper, photographs and leather is significantly increased by preventing moisture damage such as mold and fungal growth.
 Inside each display case, Munters humidistats constantly monitor conditions, automatically turning the dehumidifiers on and off as needed.
-This ensures humidity levels are maintained consistently day and night all year round, while also maximising energy efficiency.
+This ensures humidity levels are maintained consistently day and night all year round, while also maximizing energy efficiency.

-In addition to achieving consistent climate conditions, aesthetics was an important consideration for the Museum.
-Minimising any impact on the museum and visitor experience was essential, and there could be no impact on Orford Castle itself as it is protected and owned by English Heritage.
+Aesthetics were also an important consideration for the Museum.
+Minimizing any impact on the museum and visitor experience was essential, and there could be no impact on Orford Castle itself as it is protected and owned by English Heritage.
 One of the benefits of the MG50 dehumidifier is that it does not need to be fitted on a wall, it is easy to move around and is small enough that it does not obstruct the view of the display cases for visitors.
-Each MG50 dehumidifier has been placed inside a specially designed small metal box next to each display case and supplies dry air through minimal pipe work.
+Each MG50 dehumidifier has been placed inside a specially-designed small metal box next to each display case and supplies dry air through minimal pipe work.

 Check your email within a couple of minutes to reset your password, if you can’t see any incoming messages try to check into your spam folder!